 (5) The Minister may give directions in writing to the Commission with respect to its powers and functions, either generally or with respect to a particular matter, and the Commission shall give effect to any such direction.

-(6) The text of any direction received by the Commission under subsection (5) shall be included in the annual report submitted by the accountable authority of the Commission under section 66 of the Financial Administration and Audit Act 1985.
+(6) The text of any direction received by the Commission under subsection (5) shall be included in the annual report submitted by the accountable authority of the Commission under Part 5 of the Financial Management Act 2006.

 [Section 5 amended by No. 35 of 1997 s.
-4.]
+4; No. 77 of 2006 s.
+17.]

 6. Constitution of Commission